turnitin-ai-poc/test-devin-lambda/CONTRIBUTING.md

 covered all common lambda types.
 If you know how you want to contribute, reach out via Slack and let's talk about it!
 If you want to contribute but don't yet know exactly how, reach out via Slack and let's talk about that, too!

-**Super Important**
-This repo is *mirrored* in both GitHub Enterprise and BitBucket until such a time as we coalesce into a single repository.
-Therefore it is extremely important that when making contributions they be made to both repositories.
-This can be done quite easily with these steps:

-    > git clone git@bitbucket.org:examsoft/tra-template-lambda-http-java.git
-    > cd tra-template-lambda-http
-    > git remote set-url --add --push origin git@bitbucket.org:examsoft/tra-template-lambda-http-java.git
-    > git remote set-url --add --push origin git@ghe.iparadigms.com:AppOps/tra-template-lambda-http-java.git

-You can verify you did everything correctly as follows:

-    > git remote -v
-    origin	git@bitbucket.org:examsoft/tra-template-lambda-http-java.git (fetch)
-    origin	git@ghe.iparadigms.com:AppOps/tra-template-lambda-http-java.git (push)
-    origin	git@bitbucket.org:examsoft/tra-template-lambda-http-java.git (push)